NoBlackBoxes/LastBlackBox/boxes/python/virtual_environments/README.md

 ```

 - Activate the virtual environment
-  - *Note*: You will have to do this each time you want to use your custom Python installation.
-However, you can get VSCode to automatically activate it for you each time you try to run python.

 ```bash
 cd /home/${USER}/NoBlackBoxes/LastBlackBox  # Navigate to repository root source _tmp/LBB/bin/activate
 ```
+  - *Note*: You will have to do this each time you want to use your custom Python installation.
+However, you can setup a Linux "alias" to create a simple shortcut command to *Activate* your LBB environment from anywhere in the terminal folder system.
+See instructions [here](/boxes/linux/shell/README.md).

 ## Install useful packages